Criminal charges against Joseph Smith: Conspiracy to murder Governor Boggs, 1842–43

 On August 8, 1842, Smith and Porter Rockwell were arrested by Illinois law enforcement for their alleged roles in the attempted assassination of former Missouri Governor Lilburn Boggs.
 The Municipal Court of Nauvoo released Smith and Rockwell, after which they went into hiding.
 Smith ultimately surrendered to authorities on December 30, and on January 2, 1843, the extradition warrant was quashed by a federal judge in Springfield.

-Missouri treason case, June 1843

 On June 6, 1843, Smith was indicted by a grand jury in the circuit court of Daviess County, Missouri, on the charge of treason against the state.
 On June 13, 1843, Governor Reynolds dispatched Sheriff Joseph H. Reynolds to apprehend Smith.
 In Illinois, Reynolds was joined by Constable Harmon T. Wilson of Hancock County, Illinois.
 On June 21, the two placed Smith under arrest near Dixon, Illinois.

 Once they had Smith in their custody, Reynolds and Wilson were themselves placed under arrest by Sheriff Campbell of Lee County, Illinois.
 Campbell transported Smith, Reynolds, and Wilson to the Municipal Court of Nauvoo.
 On July 1, the Municipal Court of Nauvoo quashed the warrant and freed Smith.